Smirnov's fermionic observable away from criticality: Proof of Theorem Proof of Theorem 1

 where the sum is over contours $\gamma$ in the dual of $[-a_2,a_2]^2$ that surround both $a$ and $0$.

 The event $\{\Gamma=\gamma\}$ is measurable in terms of edges outside or on $\gamma$.
 In addition, conditioning on this event implies that the edges of $\gamma$ are dual-open.
 Therefore, from the domain Markov property, the conditional distribution of the configuration inside $\gamma$ is a random-cluster model with free boundary condition.
-Comparison between boundary conditions implies that the probability of $\{a\leftrightarrow0\}$ conditionally on $\{\Gamma=\gamma\}$ is smaller than the probability of $\{a\leftrightarrow 0\}$ in the strip $\mathcal{S}_{a_2}$ with free boundary condition on the top and wired boundary condition on the bottom.
-Hence, for any such $\gamma$, we get (observe that for the second measure, $\mathbb{Z}$ is wired, so that $\{a\leftrightarrow 0\}$ and $\{a\leftrightarrow \mathbb{Z}\}$ have the same probability).
-Plugging this into~\eqref{eq:sumongamma}, we obtain
+Comparison between boundary conditions implies that the probability of $\{a\leftrightarrow0\}$ conditionally on $\{\Gamma=\gamma\}$ is smaller than the probability of $\{a\leftrightarrow0\}$ in the strip $\mathcal{S}_{a_2}$ with free boundary condition on the top and wired boundary condition on the bottom.
+Hence, for any such $\gamma$, we get